MdotAmaan/BSCustomTrailsGuide/README.md

 - The Length determines how long your trail will be.
 For most trails 20 is a bit too high, so chances are you will want to lower it, but feel free to experiment beforehand

+- *It is also possible to have more than one trail on each saber (For eg: [SnowResortPro](https://modelsaber.com/Sabers/?id=1571583763)).
+All you have to do is add another Trail script to each saber.
+But before that try to familiarize yourself with the basics.

 ## Setting up the start and end points

 - Right-click the LeftSaber gameobject in the hierarchy and and create 2 emptys